goshiphq/goship-cms/content/blog/package-vs-pallet-shipping.md

 ## What is the difference between package and pallet shipping?

-A package is usually a cardboard box that smaller items are shipped in.
+A package is usually a cardboard box that smaller items are shipped.
 This can range from clothing items to car tires.
 A package is simply a parcel in the form of a compact unit.
 However, for larger shipments, you will need more convenient protection.
 A pallet is normally used when you have multiple packages to ship at once.
 The standard size pallet is 48” x 40” and can normally hold about 4,600 lbs.

 ## How do I know when to use a pallet?